alexjmiller5/DoodleJump-NEAT-AI/README.md

 # TODO:

-- Make sure that the doodler always has a platform that is reachable
-- make the gravity and bounce scale correctly so that the game gets more difficult
-- create a starting screen button
-- make sure that the doodler's sideswitching doesn't affect the collision detection
-- make the doodler be able to switch sides of the screen from the edge
-- create a losing screen
+[x] Make sure that the doodler always has a platform that is reachable [x] make the gravity and bounce scale correctly so that the game gets more difficult [x] make sure that the doodler's sideswitching doesn't affect the collision detection [x] make the doodler be able to switch sides of the screen from the edge [x] create a losing screen
-- animate legs to jump
+[x] animate legs to jump
-- make it so that when the doodler changes the way it's facing it looks nicer
-- change is_view_of function to work preoperly
+[x] make it so that when the doodler changes the way it's facing it looks nicer [x] change is_view_of function to work preoperly
-- change line calcuations to be at the center of the platforms and doodlers
-- go through NEAT branch and make sure it matches master branch
-- make sure that doodlers aren't able to accelerate like crazy
+[x] change line calcuations to be at the center of the platforms and doodlers [x] go through NEAT branch and make sure it matches master branch [x] make sure that doodlers aren't able to accelerate like crazy